 Advanced pavement materials now include compositions such as Open Graded Friction Course, and Stone Matrix Asphalt, better known as “Superpave.”

 Although asphalt comes from the bottom of the fractional distillation process, its contribution to America’s mobility makes it one of the petroleum industry’s most important products.
 Every day it passes largely unnoticed under millions of tires.
 Also see America on the Move.

 On July 11, 2013, physicists in at Trinity College Dublin photographed one of the most anticipated drips in science.

 “After 69 years, one of the longest-running laboratory investigations in the world has finally captured the fall of a drop of tar pitch on camera for the first time,” notes the science journal nature.

 An even older “Pitch Drop Experiment” in Australia, which began in 1927, continues.
 It missed filming its latest drop in 2000 because the camera was offline, notes writer Richard Johnston.
 It takes seven to 13 years for a drop to form – but only a tenth of a second for it to fall.

 Both experiments demonstrate the high viscosity or low fluidity of pitch – also known as bitumen or asphalt – a material that appears to be solid at room temperature, but is in fact flowing, albeit extremely slowly,” he explains.
 The Trinity College team has estimated the viscosity of the pitch in the region of two million times more viscous than honey.

 The Australian experiment has been running since 1927 at the University of Queensland in Brisbane, which Guinness World Records lists as the world’s longest-running laboratory experiment.
-In the past 86 years that experiment has yielded eight drops, with the ninth drop now almost fully formed.
+The experiment has yielded eight drops, with the ninth drop now almost fully formed.
 It is expected to fall at any moment.